rajangupta7790-ux/My-Ticket-Management-System-project/README.md

 ## 📖 Usage

-1. **Home Page** - App khulte hi home page nazar aayega
-2. **Register Karo** - Naya account banao
-3. **Login Karo** - Apne credentials se login karo
-4. **Trains Search Karo** - Date aur destination select karo
-5. **Ticket Book Karo** - Passengers details aur make payment
-6. **Admin Panel** (Admin ke liye) - Dashboard mein trains/schedules manage karo
+1.Home Page     – The home page will appear when the app starts 2.Register      – Create a new account
+3.Login         – Log in using your credentials 4.Search Trains – Select date and destination
+5.Book Ticket   – Enter passenger details and make payment 6.Admin Panel   – Manage trains and schedules from the dashboard

 ## 🔒 Admin Access

-Admin panel mein kaise jaao:
+How to access the admin panel:
-- Admin specific route use karo
+- Use the admin-specific route
-- Admin credentials se login karo
+- Log in with admin credentials

 ## ⚠️ Important Notes

-- Database credentials properly set karo config.py mein
+- Properly set database credentials in config.py
-- MySQL server chala skhe hona zaroori hai
+- MySQL server must be running
-- Payment gateway properly configure karna hoga (agar use kar rahe ho)
+- Payment gateway must be properly configured (if being used)

 ## 👨‍💻 Author